jcolemorrison/cloudfoundation/README.md

 Upon successful deploy, if you opt to save your settings, the `.cfdnrc` file is appended with your stack settings for later use.  **The `.cfdnrc` file is `.gitignore`'d by default AND SHOULD NOT be checked in to version control.**

-You can also pre-define all options in your stack for a template and then deploy it without going through all of the inquries.
+You can also pre-define all options in your stack for a template and then deploy it without going through all of the inquiries.
 Example:

 ```js
 {